Get your video!

 No. Class meets every day for 18 straight days.
 Then, after a Thursday–Sunday break, the next course begins.

-In the block model, labs are generally integrated with lectures, though some courses will have additional lab time scheduled.
+With one class at a time, labs are generally integrated with lectures, though some courses will have additional lab time scheduled.

 Internship experiences are likely to vary.
 For example, an internship could be scheduled as the enrolled class during a regular block period, over the course of more than one block in the afternoon, or during the summer, as is currently the case.